Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "What do we owe the pleasure?"
 Julian asked.

 Kevin grimaced, as if he was delivering the prelude to some awful news.
-"There’s been a… something’s come up.
-The group’s… well, we had to change our plans some," he told them, imparting as much solemnity and earnestness as he could.
+"There’s been a... something’s come up.
+The group’s... well, we had to change our plans some," he told them, imparting as much solemnity and earnestness as he could.
 "I’m sorry."

 "Oh *no*..."
 Xiù groaned.